paldhous/ucb/2018/dataviz/md/class4.md

 # Using GitHub and starting your final projects

-In this week's class we will learn the basics of version control, so that you can work on your final projects in a clean folder with a single set of files, but can save snapshots of versions of your work at each point and return to them if necessary.
+In this week's class we will learn the basics of version control, so that you can work on your final projects in a clean folder with a single set of files, but can save snapshots of versions of your work at each Thpoint and return to them if necessary.

 This avoids the hell of having to search through multiple versions of similar files.
 That, as Ben Welsh of the *Los Angeles Times* explains in [this video](https://www.youtube.com/watch?v=2l-In12IqNQ), legendary in data journalism circles as "Ben's rant," is nihilism!